confFair/project/README.md

 * Changing the input (.xlsx) file: First, copy the name of the corresponding (.xlsx) file to the selected (.xml) file.
 The (.xlsx) files are provided in directly in the *ClaimsExtraction* directory.
 Second, find line 70 in the *Generator.java* file (**File myExcelBook=new File("ProxyOfBankSystem.xlsx");**) and replace the file name *"ProxyOfBankSystem"* with the name of the selected (.xlsx) file.

 * After running the *Generator.java* file, you should see the console output informing you about the generation process.
 The process should take a few milliseconds.
 The process is finished when the following line is printed to the console: *Completed Successfully!
 Time[ms]: ...*.
+The time shows the time needed for generating the claims.

+* The output of running the *Generator.java* file is a *Report.txt* file contains batches of LTL claims.
+The Report.txt file is saved in the *ClaimsExtraction* directory.